cs161-staff/textbook/memory-safety/vulnerabilities.md

 `n+1` bytes into a buffer of size `n`, overflowing the byte immediately after the buffer (but no more than that).

-This following two diagrams are from Section 10 of ["ASLR Smack & Laugh Reference" by Tilo Müller](http://www.icir.org/matthias/cs161-sp13/aslr-bypass.pdf).
+The following two diagrams are from Section 10 of ["ASLR Smack & Laugh Reference" by Tilo Müller](http://www.icir.org/matthias/cs161-sp13/aslr-bypass.pdf).
 It shows how overwriting a single byte lets you start executing instructions at an arbitrary address in memory.